pugpe/meetup-cookbook/files/english/ORGANIZATION-DAY.md

 ### PUG-PE introduction

-The PUG-PE is an event that is always welcoming new participants and lots of them, besides participating on the meet up, do not know the Python local community and, sometimes, not even what a community is.
-That's why it is really important that there is a brief introduction, lasting between 5 and 10 minutes, introducing what is a comunitty and the Python local community and what are their goals.
+PUG-PE is an event that is always welcoming new participants and lots of them, besides participating on the meetup, do not know the Python local community and, sometimes, not even what a community is.
+That's why it is really important that there is a brief presentation, lasting between 5 and 10 minutes, introducing:
+ - What is a community
+ - The Python local community
+ - What are their goals.